mroy31/pynetem/docs/source/topology.rst

 Moreover, qemu node requires more argument than docker one:

-  * ``console`` (required): the port number used to access to this instance throught telnet.
+  * ``console`` (required): the port number used to access to this instance through telnet.
 It must be unique
   * ``memory`` (optional): specify this parameter (as a number, the unit is M) if you want to override the default value of memory allocated for a qemu instance.